 eighty-four days now without taking a fish.
 In the first forty days a boy had been with him.
 But after forty days without a fish the boy’s parents had told him that the old man was now definitely and finally salao, which is the worst form of unlucky…

 “The sail was patched with flour sacks and, furled, it looked like the flag of permanent defeat.”

 The first paragraph of this book sounds as if Hemingway himself is Santiago.
 Through the characterization of Santiago, Hemingway is expressing his belief in the struggle against unconquerable natural forces of the world.
 However, it is up to the persona (Santiago) to determine whether he wants to change his luck or not.

 Marlow is probably one of the most famous persona examples in novels.
 In this novel, Marlow is used as Conrad’s mouthpiece.
-In this extract, Conrad is telling us through Marlow about his own visit to the Congo and his experiences of sailing to distant places and his boyhood ambition of sailing.
+In this extract, Conrad is telling us through Marlow about his own visit to the Congo, his experiences of sailing to distant places, and his boyhood ambition of sailing.
 Hence, Marlow is used as a persona in this novel.

 Function of Persona

 The speaker of a dramatic monologue is also known as a persona.
 Such a monologue is presented without commentary or analysis.
-However, emphasis is laid on subjective qualities and finally left up to the audience to interpret it.
-In literature, authors use persona to express their ideas, beliefs and voices they are not able to express freely due to some restrictions or that they cannot put into words otherwise.
-Persona is also sometimes a role a person or a character assumes in public or in the society he lives in.
+However, emphasis is laid on subjective qualities, and finally left up to the audience to interpret it.
+In literature, authors use persona to express ideas, beliefs, and voices they are not able to express freely, due to some restrictions, or because they cannot put into words otherwise.
+Persona is also sometimes a role assumed by a person or a character, in public or in society.